Beautiful Blue Flower Types to Grow at Home or for Your Next Floral Arrangement

 3. Hydrangea (Hydrangea macrophylla)

-The hydrangea, or Hydrangea macrophylla, is a deciduous shrub native to Japan.
-The flower is characterized by expansive heads of blue flowers that bloom in the summer months. `this species grows outward in all directions, creating round bursts of bright blue blooms.
+The blue hydrangea, or Hydrangea macrophylla, is a deciduous shrub native to Japan.
+The flower is characterized by expansive heads of blue flowers that bloom in the summer months. `This species grows outward in all directions, creating round bursts of bright blue blooms.

 Additionally, the so-called bigleaf hydrangea blooms pink in the fall.
 The leaves can reach around six inches long, making the hydrangea plants a striking choice for landscaping or arranging in a bouquet.